 A product is an item produced or procured by the business to satisfy the needs of the customer.
 It is the actual item that is held for sale in the market.
 A company usually sells different types of products.
 For example, Coca-Cola has around 3500+ product brands in its portfolio.
 These different product brands are also known as product lines.
 A combination of all these product lines makes up the product mix.

-Product mix, also known as product assortment, is the total number of product lines that a company offers to its customers.
+Product mix, also known as product assortment, refers to the total number of product lines that a company offers to its customers.
 The product lines may range from one to many and the company may have many products under the same product line as well.
 All of these product lines when grouped together form the product mix of the company.

 The width of the mix refers to the number of product lines the company has to offer.

-Length of the product mix refers to the total number of products in the mix.
+The length of the product mix refers to the total number of products in the mix.
 That is if a company has 5 product lines and 10 products each under those product lines, the length of the mix will be 50 [5 x 10].

 Product Mix vs Product Line

 A product mix is a group of everything a company sells.